 After harvesting the garlic greens, you can maintain the garlic plant which will eventually build healthy garlic bulbs that can be harvested and used.

-Soaking garlic before planting can help to stimulate growth of the roots.
+Soaking garlic before planting can help to stimulate the growth of the roots.
 Advanced soaking of the garlic clove can promote faster germination of shoot sprouts.
 Using water to loosen a dry garlic clove can help the sprout emerge from the clove.

 When growing garlic in soil indoors or outdoors, soaking can facilitate the growing process and make life easier.

 The idea of consuming garlic water and raw garlic is said to yield many health benefits.
 Taking any raw form of garlic is said to detoxify the body and remove harmful substances.